WICG/file-handling/explainer.md

 There is still a risk that users may unintentionally grant a web application access to a file by opening it.
 However, it is generally understood that opening a file allows the application it is opened with to read and/or manipulate that file.

 In addition, the following mitigations are recommended.
-- User agents **SHOULD NOT** register every site that can handle files as a file handler.
+- User agents should not register every site that can handle files as a file handler.
 Instead, registration should be gated behind installation.
 Users expect installed applications to be more deeply integrated with the OS.
-- Users agents **SHOULD NOT** register web applications as the default file handler for any file type without explicit user confirmation.
+- Users agents should not register web applications as the default file handler for any file type without explicit user confirmation.